slu-soc5650/module-5-leaflet/examples/lecture-05.md

 ### Mapping Quantities with `leaflet`

-If we want to turn this into a themeatic choropleth map, we can add some additional parameters to the `addPolygons()` function.
+If we want to turn this into a thematic choropleth map, we can add some additional parameters to the `addPolygons()` function.
 The options included here are: